MoleculeResolver/molecule-resolver/README.md

 If you use MoleculeResolver in your research, please cite as follows:

 **Müller, S.**
-*How to crack a SMILES: automatic cross‑checked chemical structure resolution across multiple services using MoleculeResolver*
+*How to crack a SMILES: automatic crosschecked chemical structure resolution across multiple services using MoleculeResolver*
 **Journal of Cheminformatics**, 17:117 (2025).
 DOI: [10.1186/s13321-025-01064-7](https://doi.org/10.1186/s13321-025-01064-7)